North Kellyville: Education

-Commercial Areas
+Commercial areas

 The primary retail area is situated at the junction of Withers and Hezlett Roads, where North Kellyville Square is located.
 It features a Woolworths supermarket, BWS liquor store, and various other specialty stores and services.

 An Aldi supermarket and other specialty stores can be found at the North Village, at the corner of Hezlett and Beaton Roads.
 McDonalds is also situated next to North Village.

 Rouse Hill Town Centre is easily accessible through regular bus services.
 Kellyville Village - having Coles, Woolworths and Aldi and several other stores - is also located nearby, at the corner of Green Road and Wrights Road.

-Reserves/Parks
+Reserves and parks

-North Kellyville has several reserves / parks for a beautiful outing and playarea for kids.
+North Kellyville has several reserves and parks.
 Some of the most visited ones are Samantha Riley Reserve, Twickenham Avenue Reserve, Oxlade Reserve, Withers Road Reserve, Springbrook Boulevard Reserve, Bladensburg Road Reserve, etc.